-Person Condition Mode Company - Electronically with digital Political Party - sign Firm or LLP or Individual or HUF Audit u/s 44AB required Individual or HUF Where total income assessable during the previous year of a person: a. being an individual of the age of 80 years or more at any time during the previous year; or b. whose income does not exceed no refund is claimed in the return of income, and who furnishes the return in Form No. ITR-1 or Form No. ITR-4 Any of the given mode Any other person Any mode other than paper mode
+Person Condition Mode Company - Political Party - Electronically with digital sign Firm or LLP or Individual or HUF Audit u/s 44AB required Individual or HUF Where total income assessable during the previous year of a person: Any of the given mode a. being an individual of the age of 80 years or more at any time during the previous year; or b. whose income does not exceed ₹5 lakh and no refund is claimed in the return of income, and who furnishes the return in Form No. ITR-1 or Form No. ITR-4 Any other person Any mode other than paper mode

-A resident Individual (other than not-ordinarily resident) or a resident HUF (other than not-ordinarily resident) must file the return of income electronically (with or without digital sign) if he/it has:

-- (a) assets (including financial interest in any entity) located outside India; or - (b) signing authority in any account located outside India. - 2.
+- 2. A resident Individual (other than not-ordinarily resident) or a resident HUF (other than not-ordinarily resident) must file the return of income electronically (with or without digital sign) if he/it has: - (a) assets (including financial interest in any entity) located outside India; or - (b) signing authority in any account located outside India. - 3.
 Further, any person who has claimed any relief u/s 90 or 90A or 91, is required to file return electronically.

-6. State ten instance/transactions where Permanent Account Number (PAN) has to be compulsorily quoted.
+6. State ten instance /transactions where Permanent Account Number (PAN) has to be compulsorily quoted.